-SMAP GoalsThe SMAP Project is designed to collect measurements of surface soil moisture and freeze/thaw state, together termed the hydrosphere state.
+SMAP GoalsThe SMAP Project is designed to collect measurements of surface soil moisture and freeze-thaw state, together termed the hydrosphere state.
 Soil moisture is defined in terms of volume of water per unit volume of soil.
-Freeze/thaw state is defined as the phase of the water contained within the landscape including soil and vegetation.
-To meet the goals of science and applications users, SMAP has …
+Freeze-thaw state is defined as the phase of the water contained within the landscape including soil and vegetation.
+To meet the goals of science and applications users, SMAP must:

-- To resolve hydrometeorological water and energy flux processes and extend weather and flood forecast skill, spatial resolution of 10 km and temporal resolution of 3 days are required.
+- Resolve hydrometeorological water and energy flux processes and extend weather and flood forecast skill, spatial resolution of 10 km and temporal resolution of 3 days are required.

-- To resolve hydroclimatological water and energy flux processes and extend climate and drought forecast capability, spatial resolution of 40 km and temporal resolution of 3 days are required.
+- Resolve hydroclimatological water and energy flux processes and extend climate and drought forecast capability, spatial resolution of 40 km and temporal resolution of 3 days are required.

-- To quantify net carbon flux in boreal landscapes, spatial resolution of 3 km and temporal resolution of 2 days are required.
+- Quantify net carbon flux in boreal landscapes, spatial resolution of 3 km and temporal resolution of 2 days are required.
 In addition, the SMAP mission will validate a space-based measurement approach that could be used for future systematic hydrosphere state monitoring missions.